 The numbers suggest that a first phase VCC Clark/Arbutus could come at a $1.3Billion price tag.

-For matter of comparison, the 6km extension of the metro line 14, including 4 new stations North of Paris, in a arguably much more complex typology, is costed at €1.2Billion .
+For matter of comparison, the 6km extension of the metro line 14, including 4 new stations North of Paris, in a arguably much more complex typology, is budgeted at €1.2Billion .

 Phasing can arise some challenges,

-- It need to make sense from a Transit network perspective to allow to leverage the new line, and efficient reworking of the bus network
+- It needs to make sense from a Transit network perspective to allow to leverage the new line, and provides an efficient reworking of the bus network

 if tunnel is done in several phases